QRIS Frequently Asked Questions

 Why is the QRIS system changing?

-o The federal government requires that each state examine its Quality Rating Improvement System (QRIS) through a lens of continuous improvement.
+o The federal government requires that each state examine its Quality Rating and Improvement System (QRIS) through a lens of continuous improvement.
 This means states are always challenging themselves to develop tools not only to improve quality but also to make lasting impacts.

 o While the existing system did make quality impacts that were beneficial for participating programs, the Alabama Department of Human Resources (DHR) saw an opportunity to create a system that would appeal to more programs, and thereby increase participation to expand quality care and early education for more children and families.
 The mandate for continuous improvement challenges states to step outside their comfort zone and examine current practices to determine where opportunities for growth can be found.
 We are looking closely at the existing QRIS system and gathering feedback from the field to raise quality, accessibility, and support for early childcare and education programs in the state of Alabama.